tonyx/Sharpino/README.md

     <GenerateProgramFile>false</GenerateProgramFile>
     ```
 ## News:
+- Info: in adding new features I may risk break backward compatibility.
+At the moment I am handling in this simple way: if I change the signature of a function I add a new function with the new signature and I deprecate the old one.
+I will keep the old one for a while.
+I will remove it only if I am sure that nobody is using it.
 - Version: 1.4.4 Postgres tables of events need a new column: kafkaoffset of type BigInt.
 It is used to store the offset/position of the event in the Kafka topic.
 See the new four last alter_ Db script in Sharpino.Sample app.
 This feature is __Not backward compatible__: You need your equivalent script to update the tables of your stream of events.
 (Error handling can be improved in writing/reading Kafka event info there).